ExpeditionRPG/expedition/README.md

-The Card Generator for Expedition: The Roleplaying Card Game
+### The Card Generator for Expedition: The Roleplaying Card Game

-Note: The code is coming soon, we're still working on cleaning it up.

-If you encounter any bugs with the cards, or have feedback on how to improve them, please drop an issue!
+If you encounter any bugs with the cards or code, or have feedback on how to improve them, please drop an issue!

+#### Setup

+Requires NodeJS

+1. Clone the repo
+2. Run `npm install` to install dependencies
+3. Run `gulp` to build and watch development files
+4. Enjoy the card generator at `localhost:8000`

+#### License

 Expedition Roleplaying Cards (c) by FabricateIO